Lucy-Forrest-Lab/EncoMPASS_build/README.md

 ## Dependencies & Containers
-PPM v2.0 is used to insert structures in the membrane if the OPM structure for the associated biological assembly is not available
+PPM v2.0 is used to insert structures in the membrane if the OPM structure for the associated biological assembly is not available.
+For more information, please see the
 [PPM website](https://opm.phar.umich.edu/ppm_server2_cgopm)
-MUSCLE v3.8.3 is used to align sequences
+MUSCLE v3.8.3 is used to align sequences.
+See [Muscle v3 website](https://drive5.com/muscle/downloads_v3.htm)
 FrTMAlign is used to align structures.
 See [FrTM-Align website](https://sites.gatech.edu/cssb/fr-tm-align/)
 Symmetries are calculated with:
  - [CE-Symm v2.2.2](https://github.com/rcsb/symmetry/releases/tag/symmetry-2.2.2)